andreyscott/spartan/README.md

 A really amazing website(My final trump card)

-but isn't really yet i still have to make it responsive using media querys working on that
+but isn't ready yet i still have to make it mobile responsive using media querys working on that Later or if you like you can Fork it and give it a GO!
+😎😎